Two Delta planes collide on taxiway of New York's LaGuardia Airport

 "There was no impact to airport operations," the Port Authority said of the incident.

-Endeavor Flight 5155 was carrying 32 people, 28 passengers and four crewmembers, Delta said.
-Endeavor Flight 5047 was carrying 61 people, 57 passengers and 4 crewmembers.
+Endeavor Flight 5155 was carrying 28 passengers and four crewmembers, Delta said.
+Endeavor Flight 5047 was carrying 57 passengers and 4 crewmembers.

 In the video, a pilot aboard Flight 5047 can be heard over the intercom telling passengers that "it seems as though there's an aircraft that collided with us."